Tampa Bay area: History

 When the Spanish first arrived in the area of Tampa Bay, they encountered people of the Safety Harbor culture.
 About 20 sites with temple mounds have been found around Tampa Bay, with several in Pinellas County.
 Best known of the Safety Harbor people was the chiefdom of Tocobaga, which was likely located at the Safety Harbor site in Philippe Park in northern Pinellas County.

+In the early European exploration dating back to 1513, the arrival of Spanish explorer Juan Ponce de León arrives in Tampa Bay.
+He is the earliest recorded European to step foot on eastern Florida.
+In 1824, the first American settlers arrived and established a military due to the growth in the area.

-Tampa–St. Petersburg–Clearwater Metropolitan Statistical Area
+Tampa–St. Petersburg–Clearwater metropolitan statistical area

 The population of the Tampa Bay MSA is 3,175,275 people as of the 2020 United States census.
 The Office of Management and Budget now divides the MSA into the Tampa Metropolitan Division, consisting of Hillsborough, Pasco and Hernando counties, and the Saint Petersburg-Clearwater-Largo Metropolitan Division, consisting of Pinellas County.

 The following is a list of important cities and unincorporated communities, including census-designated places (CDPs), located in the Tampa–St. Petersburg–Clearwater MSA based on the 2010 U.S. census: